|HEALTH, SAFETY & ENVIRONMENT|

 Participation in the study

 Health Watch covers those petroleum industry employees from all major oil and gas companies who voluntarily joined the program at their work sites across Australia.
-Although participation in Health Watch is voluntary, the employee participation rate has been outstanding – clearly demonstrating the value of the Study to employees.
-About 95% of the industry's employees who were approached to participate have joined Health Watch (including employees from refineries, distribution terminals, and production sites onshore and offshore).
-The very high participation rate amazes overseas researchers.
+Although participation in Health Watch is voluntary, the employee participation rate has typically been outstanding – clearly demonstrating the value of the Study to employees.
+About 95% of the industry's employees who were approached to participate have joined Health Watch (including employees from refineries, distribution terminals, and production sites onshore and offshore) during major recruitment drives in the 1980s.
 The study has historically enjoyed very strong support from employees, unions and companies and is also very well regarded internationally.

 Design of the Study